 While the "turkey mummy" cooks, you baste with the wine and butter mixture and pan juices.
 I like to stick fresh herbs into the cheesecloth and add chicken broth to the roasting pan for some steam from the bottom.
 Other than that, I've changed very little.

-This turkey is the closest to a foolproof roast turkey recipe as any recipe I've ever found.
+This classic turkey is the closest to a foolproof roast turkey recipe as any recipe I've ever found.

 The general recommendation is to allow 1 day of thaw time in the fridge per 5 pounds of bird, so a 20-lb turkey will take 4 days to thaw.